rohit-541/Job-Portal/README.md

 8. Allow user to upload their resume using multer.
 9.Let user apply for job and application should be visible towards the recruter home.
 10.Accept the job application on recruter portal.

-   --To-do--  Deadline 10/12/2024
-   1.Send confirmation mail on registration.
+11.Send confirmation mail on registration.

 //Method to check
 1. clone on your server using git clone 'repo link'
 2. install all dependencies using npm i
 3. run server node server command
 4. type http://localhost:3000 on your browser
 5. Test the project and tell me issues and features to add inside portal
+6. Ensure you have nodemailer setup email to use emailing option
+7. if you do not wish to use nodemailer remove sendmail middleware from post request on route /register/